case-contract-testing/contract-case/docs/maintainers/AddingDsl.md

 1. Create a `ContractCaseConfig` type that appears idiomatic in your language.
    See the contract-case-jest example, and the [configuration documentation](https://case.contract-testing.io/docs/reference/configuring).
-   Try to use your language's idioms and type system to make this config object nice to use and well-documented.
+   - Try to use your language's idioms and type system to make this config object nice to use and well-documented.
+   - A good way to start is to implement a mapper that takes your ContractCaseConfig type and produces a `ContractCaseBoundaryConfig` object.
+   - Don't check for invalid values or incompatible configuration states, as the core will do this for you.
 2. Implement a class for both `ILogPrinter` and `IResultPrinter` (depending on your language, these could be the same class).
 These are wrappers for result printing and logging.
-   ContractCase only calls these methods when necessary - you do not need to filter the results or logs based on the value of config.
-You will need to format the output, and print it (eg to standard out), unless your language doesn't support this.
+   - ContractCase only calls these methods when necessary - you do not need to filter the results or logs based on the value of config.
+   - You will need to
+     format the output, and print it (eg to standard out), unless your language doesn't support this.
 Return a `Result` as described below.
 3. Create a `ContractDefiner` class.
 It must:
    - Expose the methods `runExample` and `runRejectingExample`.
 You may change the name of `runRejectingExample` to `runXXXExample` where `XXX` is an idiomatic word for `rejecting` in your